GeorgePearse/retrocode/docs/guides/assertions.md

 # Assertion Types Reference

-Complete reference for all 10 assertion types supported by retrocode.
+Complete reference for all 10 assertion types supported by evaluator.

 ## Overview